marjanana/sharing_world/_pages/methodology.md

   - null
 ---
 <h2><em>Lyrics 4 Literacy™</em></h2>
-<em>Lyrics 4 Literacy™</em> is an innovative method of teaching and learning that harnesses the power of music to foster one-on one, high quality time between children and adults.
-The combination invites bonding engagement and makes learning to read as natural as singing a song together. <em>Lyrics 4 Literacy</em> harmoniously reinforces word comprehension, retention and fluency.
+<em>Lyrics 4 Literacy™</em> - an innovative method of teaching and learning – harnesses the power of music to promote one-on-one quality time between children and adults.
+The interaction creates an environment of educational    family engagement by making reading as natural as singing a song together.

+Using popular music genres with illustrated, easy-to-read lyrics and song-   related activities, <em>Lyrics 4 Literacy</em> reinforces word recognition, retention, comprehension, pronunciation, spelling, reading fluency, writing, drawing, dancing and critical thinking without missing a beat.
 &nbsp;
-<h2><em>ReadSpeak Visible Language</em></h2>
-<p style="text-align: left;"><em>ReadSpeak Visible Language</em> is a groundbreaking, audio-visual caption technology – accelerates the achievement of literacy and language skills.<br/>
-During the flow of onscreen video dialogue, spoken words graphically appear to emerge, one at a time, from the actor’s mouth.
-The viewer sees and hears each word the instant it is uttered.
-This animated special effect makes learning how to read as natural as learning to talk by linking the appearance of printed words with their equivalent sounds – the fundamental principle of reading.

 </p>
 [embedyt]https://youtu.be/CZMlinp9oZ8[/embedyt]
 &nbsp;